thomasgtaylor/how.wtf/content/post/2023-02-15-how-to-move-files-in-linux.md

 ---
-title: How to move files in Linux
-date: 2023-02-15T00:25:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-02-15 00:25:00-04:00
 description: How to move a file or multiple files in Linux / terminal.
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to move files in Linux
 ---

 Moving files is an essential task individuals often need to perform.